The Handbook of Tennessee Boating Laws and Responsibilities

 There are age and education requirements for operators of personal watercraft.
 See "Who May Operate a Vessel."

-PWCs must be equipped with an ignition safety switch, and the operator must attach the lanyard of the switch to his or her wrist or PFD.
+PWCs must be equipped with an engine cut-off switch, and the operator must attach the lanyard of the switch to his or her wrist or PFD.

 PWCs may be operated only during daylight hours (between sunrise and sunset).